microsoft/hack-workshop-iot/README.md

 1. The IoT application sends a command to the IoT device to detect the breed

-1. The IoT device captures an image using it's camera
+1. The IoT device captures an image using its camera

 1. The image is sent to the image classifier ML model in the cloud to detect the breed